christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

     Account Create form in the BitShares reference UI Wallet.

-Once you have created this account, you will next need to retrieve **two** public keys from your Ledger Nano S hardware wallet, and set them as your account's "owner" and "active" authories.
+Once you have created this account, you will next need to retrieve **two** public keys from your Ledger Nano S hardware wallet, and set them as your account's "owner" and "active" authorities.
 Once the original account keys are removed and replaced with these new keys, the account will be controlled solely by the Ledger Nano S hardware device.

 Step 2: Get Public Keys from the Ledger Nano
 --------------------------------------------

 A BitShares account specifies two types of authorities: "Owner," and "Active," which each declare a weighted list of public keys needed to sign transactions.
-(The weights allow for multisignature arrangements.
+(The weights allow for multi-signature arrangements.
 Here we will only consider a single key per authority.)
 For the majority of transaction types, either the "owner" authority or the "active" authority may sign the transaction.
 Your newly-created account will have had default keys generated for it during registration.
 We will replace these keys with public keys retrieved from the Ledger Nano device.
 We do this as follows:

 1. Start up the companion app, *SimpleGUIWallet*.
 2. Connect your Ledger Nano S hardware wallet device, unlock with PIN code, and start the BitShares app.